 For tumors and lesions located in the vicinity of sensitive structures that impact functions like motor control, touching, hearing and vision, the CyberKnife System can provide an extremely targeted treatment that minimizes dose to these sensitive surrounding tissues — helping to reduce the risk of short- and long-term impairments.

-This is what it says in the side effects section: Treatment with the CyberKnife System is well-tolerated with a low risk of toxicity.
+Treatment with the CyberKnife System is well-tolerated with a low risk of toxicity.
 Side effects associated with CyberKnife treatment are usually mild and temporary.
 As with any radiation treatment, side effects can also be severe in some patients and lead to permanent injury or even death.
 Discuss your specific case with your physician/s to fully understand the potential risks associated with your treatment.
 Possible side effects could include but not limited to:

 - Increased intracranial pressure expressed by: